Tyrrrz/Gress/Readme.md

 // Total   -> 100%
 ```

-Muxer inputs, being progress handlers themselves, can be muxed even further to create a progress hierarchy:
+Additionally, since muxer inputs are progress handlers themselves, they can be multiplexed as well.
+Doing this allows you to create a progress reporting chain that form a hierarchy:

 ```csharp
 using Gress;